RuiFPB/RuiFPB/README.md

 Info about me and my work

 ## Me
-Student at [ISEP](https://isep.ipp.pt) enrolled in the Masters in Informatics Engineering - Cybersecurity and Systems Administration
+Student at [ISEP](https://isep.ipp.pt) enrolled in the Masters in Informatics Engineering - Cybersecurity and Systems Administration.
+Completed the Degree in Informatics Engineering at [ISEP](https://isep.ipp.pt).

 ## My Projects
  - [uLinux](ulinux.md) - A small somewhat functional Linux OS